-On June 26th 2014, Salim Ladak, CEO of EQ How, will be the onstage Speaker at the Society of Actuaries (SOA) Asia Pacific Annual Symposium, to be held in Macao.
+On June 26th 2014, Salim Ladak, CEO of EQ How, will be the onstage Speaker at the Society of Actuaries (SOA) Asia Pacific Annual Symposium, to be held in Macau.
 This 4th Annual event for global actuaries and professionals will focus on the theme of “Breaking New Ground: New Skills, Techniques and Trends.”
-Registration will be available soon through SOA.
+Registration is now available through SOA.

 Salim’s onstage topic is Getting Promoted to Success.
 Beginning with the satirical Peter Principle that people tend to get promoted to their level of incompetence, he will illustrate how and why Emotional Intelligence (EQ) can enable actuaries to succeed as they take on roles of increasing leadership.
 Competencies that support their climb up the corporate ladder include influence, teamwork and collaboration, conflict management, developing others, being a change catalyst and inspirational leadership.
 Salim will share stories and highlight examples based on the two leading EQ models – the BarOn EQ-i 2.0 and Daniel Goleman.

 Salim recently spoke on Leadership Success to 130 managers at PMI Hong Kong, where he posed below for a photo with Anthony Tsui, VP Programs (Select Testimonial).

 On February 27th 2014, Salim Ladak, CEO of EQ How, will be the Guest Speaker at Project Management Institute (PMI) Hong Kong on the topic of Leadership Success.
 Registration is open to the public through PMI Hong Kong (SOLD OUT on Feb 18) and a description follows:

 As a Senior Manager, Manager or Project Manager, key leadership competencies include influencing others, being a change catalyst, collaboration, conflict management and developing others.
 In fact, the higher up you are in an organization, the more vital are these EQ competencies to leadership success.
 This seminar will explore these competencies by drawing reference to the two leading EQ models – the BarOn EQ-i 2.0 and Daniel Goleman – and by sharing insights gained from the guest speaker’s extensive background in leadership development, consulting and management.

 Happy New Year!
 In Part 2 of our series covering joint research from the Human Capital Institute (HCI) and Multi-Health Systems (MHS), we expand on the importance of EQ to Leadership Development.